If you’re young and healthy, you may think you don’t need health insurance. Or that it’s too expensive. Or not worth the trouble.

 It’s more affordable – and easier – than you may think

 - When you apply for insurance using the Health Insurance Marketplace, you’ll find out if you qualify for savings that can make insurance a lot less expensive, based on your income.
-In 2015, 8 in 10 people who enrolled in the Health Insurance Marketplace received an average tax credit of $270 per month.
-This year, more than 7 in 10 current Marketplace enrollees could find plans for $75 or less per month after tax credits.
+More than 8 in 10 people who apply are eligible for savings, and most of them can find plans for between $50 to $100 per month.
 You may save on out-of-pocket costs too, meaning you’ll have a lower deductible and pay less each time you get care.

 - You can pick a “Catastrophic” health plan – an affordable way to protect yourself from worst-case scenarios.